tvsnarayana/AzureDevTestDeploy/demo/demo250_automated_deployment/readme.md

 # Scaling

   * We have a cluster, lets scale up
-  * Use Marathon UI to scale web container to 3
+  * Use Marathon UI to scale web container
   * refresh browser, see the PHP HOST changing

+## Details

+NOTE: at the time of writing we can scale up the images but the HA Proxy load balancer does not work.
+Need to remove it and allow the Azure LB to do it's job

 ---